conlin-matt/SurfRCaT/docs/overview.md

    SurfRCaT facilitates the remote extraction of GCPs by prompting the user to identify (by clicking) corresponding points in the lidar data and camera image.

+   > **Note**
+   >
+   > In general, calibration accuracy is known to increase with increasing number of GCPs and increasing GCP distribution accross the image format.
+In other words, generally speaking, the more GCPs you identify and the more widely distributed they are, the better.
+Many other factors can confound this relationship, however, such as site orientation and GCP identification accuracy.
+There is no one-size-fits-all solution for this; site-specific testing may be beneficial.

 4. Calibration